jaredhanson/passport-openidconnect/README.md

     ], function(err, cred) {
       if (err) { return cb(err); }
       if (!cred) {
+        // The account at the OpenID Provider (OP) has not logged in to this app
+        // before.
+Create a new user account and associate it with the account
+        // at the OP.
         db.run('INSERT INTO users (name) VALUES (?)', [
           profile.displayName
         ], function(err) {
           if (err) { return cb(err); }

           var id = this.lastID;
           db.run('INSERT INTO federated_credentials (user_id, provider, subject) VALUES (?, ?, ?)', [
             id,